browserengineering/book/book/accessibility.md

 indicator.
 (Test this on [a page with](examples/example14-focus.html) a button placed outside a form, so clicking the button doesn't navigate to a new page.)
 But both clicking on and tabbing to an input element should show a focus ring.
 Also add support for the [`:focus-visible` pseudo-class][focus-visible].
 This applies only if the element is focused *and* the browser would have drawn a focus ring (the focus ring would have been *visible*, hence the name).
 This lets custom widgets change focus ring styling without losing the useful browser heuristics I mentioned above.

 [focus-visible]: https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible

 *OS integration*: Add the [`accessible_output`][os-integ] Python library and use it to integrate directly with your OS's built-in screen reader.
-Try out some of the examples and compare its behavior with the screen reader built into our browser.
+Try out some of the examples in this chapter and compare their behavior with a real browser.

 [os-integ]: https://pypi.org/project/accessible_output/